 Some cosmetic procedures can also lighten areas of skin to reduce the appearance of hyperpigmentation.

 Cosmetic procedures for hyperpigmentation include:

 - chemical peels

-People who are considering undergoing one of these procedures should discuss the process and possible side effects with a skin care specialist, or dermatologist.
+People considering whether to undergo one of these procedures should discuss the process and possible side effects with a skin care specialist or dermatologist.

 It may also be possible to lighten areas of hyperpigmentation using natural remedies.
 However, there are no large-scale studies in humans to confirm that any of these remedies are effective.

 If a person wishes to try a new treatment or natural remedy, they should always try the product on a small patch of skin first and stop using it if it irritates the skin.